drinkbeer/CodingQuestion/Data-Structure/Sort/SORT.md

 ### Insertion Sort
 + Idea
-    - Each loop, let curr left move to the final position.
+    - Each loop, let curr left move to the position that will make left subarray the correct order.
+    - So the left subarray are always in the correct order.
+Each element in the left subarray is not necessary in the final position.

 + Implementation